This posting may be used to recruit for several Grant and Contract Manager positions.

 As a UW employee, you have a unique opportunity to change lives on our campuses, in our state and around the world.
 UW employees offer their boundless energy, creative problem-solving skills and dedication to build stronger minds and a healthier world.

-The Administrative Business Center (ABC) Shared Services Team has an excellent opportunity for a Grant and Contract Manager (Program Operations Specialist).
+The Administrative Business Center (ABC) Shared Services Team has an excellent opportunity for a Grant and Contract Manager (payroll title: Program Operations Specialist).

 Founded in 1861, the University of Washington is one of the oldest public institutions in the west coast and one of the preeminent research universities in the world.
 The University of Washington is a multi-campus university comprised of three different campuses: Seattle, Tacoma, and Bothell.
 The Seattle campus is made up of sixteen schools and colleges that serve students ranging from an undergraduate level to a doctoral level.
 The university is home to world-class libraries, arts, music, drama, and sports, as well as the highest quality medical care in Washington State and a world-class academic medical center.
 The teaching and research of the University’s many professional schools provide undergraduate and graduate students the education necessary toward achieving an excellence that will serve the state, the region, and the nation.
 As part of a large and diverse community, the University of Washington serves more students than any other institution in the Northwest.